 Terry places a high degree of importance on the sense of family—and of belonging—that students experience both on campus and as part of our alumni network after graduation.

-Terry's Business Campus will offer alumni a place to come home to as well.
+Terry's new Learning Community will offer alumni a place to come home to as well.
 For more than 100 years, countless students have made lifelong friends and business connections at Terry.
 We welcome alumni to return to further their education; to attend or participate in lectures, panel discussions, and conferences; to help students with career counseling and networking; and to meet friends at a reception before walking to a campus event.